How do you treat a rotator cuff injury? Steps:

 Why Visit a Pain Treatment Specialists Clinic in N.Y. or N.J.?

 The pain doctors at Pain Treatment Specialists are Harvard-trained and board-certified with the American Board of Anesthesiology Pain Medicine.
 In addition to having the best training, Pain Treatment Specialists are compassionate with thoughtful bedside manner.
 Our skilled physicians are able to perform the most advanced pain medicine interventions available on the market.
 A pain doctor at Pain Treatment Specialists will work with you to accurately diagnose your rotator cuff injury with a physical examination and ultrasound or MRI imaging studies.
 They will explore further treatment options that are noninvasive and have long-lasting effects.
-Such treatments include physical therapy or injections of platelet rich plasma, cortisone, hyaluronic acid, or scapular nerve block.
+Such treatments include physical therapy or injections of platelet rich plasma, steroids, hyaluronic acid, or scapular nerve block.
 When at all possible, Pain Treatment Specialists will avoid treating with narcotic pain medications or surgery, but will refer you to an orthopedic surgeon if need be.